samreenanjum/VEGAWES/README.md

 # VEGAWES package

-This is an R package that implements VEGAWES algorithm for copy number segmentation on Whole Exome Sequencing data.
+This is an R package that implements VEGAWES, a variational model based segmentation algorithm, for copy number segmentation on Whole Exome Sequencing data.
 The package and the source code can be downloaded from https://github.com/samreenanjum/VEGAWES.

 ##### To install the package on R: